-During the third stage of labor, after your baby is born, you’ll also deliver the placenta.
+And during the third stage of labor, after your baby is born, you’ll also deliver the placenta.

 What is meant by placenta positioning?

 We have official names for the various positions a placenta can implant: posterior placenta, fundal placenta, anterior placenta, and lateral placenta.

 You can also have a low-lying placenta, also known as “placenta previa”.

 Some say that mamas-to-be feel stronger baby movements when their placenta is in this position, but this isn’t proven.

-Some say you can’t feel the baby move quite as strongly, because the placenta’s positioning can act as a bit of a “barrier”.
+Some say you can’t feel the baby move quite as strongly because the placenta’s positioning can act as a bit of a “barrier”.

-A fundal placenta isn’t usually a cause for concern, because it can still do its job of providing all the nutrients your baby needs.
+A fundal placenta isn’t usually a cause for concern because it can still do its job of providing all the nutrients your baby needs.

-What does lateral placenta mean?
 A lateral placenta is attached to either the right or left side of the uterus.

-What is placenta previa? (low-lying placenta)
+What is placenta previa?

 When the placenta is in this position, there’s extra risk of complications during pregnancy and delivery, including heavy bleeding or premature birth.

 Does it matter what position my placenta is in?

 While there’s no “cure” for this, there are treatments that can help manage symptoms if you get them, which your healthcare provider can recommend.

 What does it mean to have a posterior placenta?

-And while there’s no “best” position for the placenta per se, posterior placenta is thought by some to allow the baby to move into the correct position for labor more easily.
+While there’s no “best” position for the placenta per se, posterior placenta is thought by some to allow the baby to move into the correct position for labor more easily.

 Does posterior placenta mean you’re having a boy?

-The best way of finding out the sex of your baby is if it can be seen on an ultrasound, or if you have it included in any blood tests you have done in early pregnancy.
+The best way of finding out the sex of your baby is if it can be seen on an ultrasound or if you have it included in any blood tests you have done in early pregnancy.

-But if you’re worried about your placenta positioning, or how much you can feel your baby’s movements, then chat to your healthcare professional—they’re there to help.
+But if you’re worried about your placenta positioning or how much you can feel your baby’s movements, then chat to your healthcare professional—they’re there to help.